gsurrel/PortingAndroid/index.md

 ## Requirements

 The work will be done using a **Linux computer**, assuming **root access** to the phone with an **unlocked bootloader**, which has been factory reset.
 The [USB debugging must be enabled](https://developer.android.com/studio/debug/dev-options.html) and the [ADB tools](https://developer.android.com/studio/run/oem-usb.html) installed.
-To be sure to have to same command-line utilities, installing a [BusyBox package](https://play.google.com/store/apps/details?id=stericson.busybox) can't harm.
+To be sure to have to same command-line utilities, installing a [terminal emulator](https://f-droid.org/packages/jackpal.androidterm) and a [BusyBox package](https://f-droid.org/packages/ru.meefik.busybox) can't harm.

+*Note: I favor FLOSS software, hence linking to F-Droid.
+It has the side benefit of not hiding the APKs, so you can directly download and install them with `adb install file.apk`*

 ## Documentation